JosephMassie/Team_Palindromes/README.txt

-Remember please do not upload unecessarly large files!
+- Remember please do not upload unecessarly large files!
 No ipch or degug files/folders.
 Also be warry of uploading images.
+- When uploading please remember to be descriptive about your commits